 "Connections A 12 Session Psychoeducational Shame Resilience Curriculum" by Brene Brown is a curriculum and handbook for teaching resilience classes.
 The 12-session course can be used in many different settings, often as a part of helper-training.

 The curriculum consists of individual and group activities using cognitive behavioral techniques.
 The course is designed to teach people that shame happens to everyone, but you can choose to live authentically, without shame.

 "Option B: Facing Adversity, Building Resilience and Finding Joy" by Sheryl Sandberg and Adam Grant have a title that refers to the fact that many of us are living a plan B that we didn't choose.
 It's another book that can help you develop greater resilience.
 The book can be used by individuals who want to learn how to build resilience or in community organizations, and workplaces.
 It outlines a step-by-step way to approach difficult situations that can help you recover and enjoy life again.
 It explains how to help people who are in crisis to help them become more resilient.

-Resilience training may not increase your resilience.
+Resilience training is not the only way to increase your resilience.
 Or, you may do resilience training and find that you would like to gain even more skills.
-For that, you might need to go to additional therapy sessions.
+For that, you work with a therapist.
+You can even try online therapy.
 Talking to a licensed counselor at BetterHelp.com can help you improve your resilience through a variety of techniques.
-These include not only using outside resilience resources but also cognitive behavioral and existential techniques your therapist is trained to practice.
+These include not only using outside resilience resources but also your therapist is trained to practice.
 With resilience training, you can prepare for a healthier, more satisfying and stable life.
 It is easy to get started with BetterHelp.
 All you need is an internet connection and a smart phone, tablet, or computer.
 Get started today!